yuanyue-liu-group/CP-VASP/README.md

 # Instructions
 <p>See "CP-VASP Manual.pdf" for detailed instructions on using CP-VASP.
 We have also provided a few examples in "CP-VASP Examples.pdf".</p>

+# Troubleshooting
+<p> If you encounter issues using CP-VASP, please check the issues tab on this GitHub repository.
+If you don't see your issue, please make a post and we will assist you. </p>

 # Discussions and Feedback
 <p>If you encounter challenges with CP-VASP or have comments, please check our discussion board on this GitHub repository.
 We are happy to answer any questions.</p>